-Revised November 2011
+Revised November 2020

-1. Provide a regular, open forum to facilitate communication among all levels of Employees, faculty, students and the University administration concerning general employment interests and concerns, current University operational problems, University plans or prospects and common issues affecting the campus.
+- Provide a regular, open forum to facilitate communication among all levels of Employees, faculty, students and the administration concerning general employment interests and concerns, current University operational problems, University plans or prospects and common issues affecting the campus.
 The Employee Forum is not intended as a vehicle to deal with individual issues, grievances, or complaints, nor as a means to circumvent regular administrative channels.

-3. Develop constructive suggestions for more efficient and effective University operations.
+- Develop constructive suggestions for more efficient and effective University operations.

 b.
 Term in Office

-If the Delegate transfers to another electoral division, he/she will be allowed to complete his/her elected term.
+If the Delegate transfers to another electoral division, they will be allowed to complete their elected term.
 To ensure continuity, terms will be staggered so that approximately one-half of the Delegates are elected each year.

 Elected Delegates may run for, and serve, three consecutive two-year terms as a Delegate.
-Upon completion of the third term, elected Delegates shall not run for and serve in the office of Delegate for one year.
+Upon completion of the third term, elected Delegates may not run for and serve in the office of Delegate for one year.

 a.
 Term in Office